rust-lang/rust/active/0243-trait-based-exception-handling.md

 the issue of keywords, the legality and behavior of all currently existing Rust programs is entirely unaffected.

-The most important additions are a postfix `?` operator for propagating "exceptions" and a `try`..`catch` block for catching and handling them.
-By an "exception", for now, we essentially just mean the `Err` variant of a `Result`.
+The most important additions are a postfix `?` operator for propagating "exceptions" and a `catch {..}` expression for catching them.
+By an "exception", for now, we essentially just mean the `Err` variant of a `Result`, though the Unresolved Questions includes some discussion of extending to other types.

 ## `?` operator